 There are countless ways for you to decorate your backyard pond and imbue it with a personal touch.
 Anything that you add to your pond to make it more beautiful is considered an ornament, from underwater lights to a wooden bridge.

+Now back to the backyard pond of your dreams!
 To get you inspired, here are some of the best ideas for decorating your pond:

 Waterfall or Fountain

 Having moving water near your home is supposed to be lucky.
 At the very least, when you incorporate a waterfall or fountain into your pond, the sound and look of the water can be very peaceful.

 The easier option is to use a decorative fountain.
 This can be quickly installed, making your pond eye-catching and at the same time aerating it.
 Fountains come in various sizes and spray patterns, and you can find comprehensive choices in platforms like Living Water Aeration.
 Fountains are generally best for smaller ponds that are less than six feet deep.

 An alternative would be a waterfall.
 You can pile up stones on top of each other, then include a pump so water flows smoothly from top to bottom.

 Pond lighting can transform your pond at night and give it a magical, romantic look.
 These come in different shapes and colors, and because LED lights have already become very efficient, you won’t use up a lot of electricity even if they’re running all night.

 Lights can generally be floating, underwater, or outside the pond.
 Floating lights emphasize the surface of the pond, which is perfect with more floating ornaments and plants.
 With underwater lights, it’s the inside of the pond that’s illuminated, resulting in a surreal glow.
 Outside the pond, lights can be placed around it to emphasize the surrounding rocks and landscape (check Infantry Landscaping service), or hung from high up to shine on the entire pond.
 Just make sure to keep your pond clean because it’ll be more visible!